AbdullrhmanElhelw/ResultPattern/README.md

     }
 }
 ```
+### Match Method
-### Match Extention Metod based on Result Class To to handle the success and failure cases
+- Extention Metod based on Result Class To to handle the Success and Failure Cases
 ```csharp
 public static class ResultExtensions
 {